Bridgetek/ft9xx-vscode/README.md

 ### Debugging

 To start debugging the "Run -> Start Debugging" menu item is used.
 This will ensure that the project is build and programmed into the FT9xx device before starting the debugger.
-The code will be programmed into Program Memory by default rather than Flash Memory.
+The code can be programmed into either Flash Memory or Program Memory.

 The debugging progess requires that a bridge program is started before gdb is started.
-The bridge program is written in python (compatible with python 3 and 2.7+).
-The gdb code is instructed to connect to the python bridge code via a network socket (localhost:9998).
+The bridge program part of FT9xxProg.exe and will program the device and then provide the bridge function.
+The gdb code is instructed to connect to the bridge program via a network socket (localhost:9998).